-Given different representations of masculinist roles between the middle-class hero and the working class or subaltern individual, there is no conflict of duality between the two.
+Given different representations of masculinist roles between the middleclass hero and the working class or subaltern individual, there is no conflict of duality between the two.
 As a matter of fact, the different social classes of the nation should not be seen as being separated by a fixed, rigid divide that causes a great social disparity, rather, if the history of the feudal cultural legacy is considered, class relations are not completely free from their origins in kinship relations, which implies that there is a degree of amicable communication and negotiation between the classes.
 As such, the differing images of the working class and middle-class hero do not reflect a social or class conflict.
 Rather, they are related to the segmentation of the targeted film audiences (or say, the masses, multiplex middle-class or cinephiles), all of which look at things differently in their imagining of the nation.
 Whether it is located in the present or in an historical setting, the depiction of both Tony Jaa as a rural hero and Wanchana as a national hero can be subsumed within the discourse of Buddhist values and spirituality.
-It is a sphere accessible for identification to subjects/citizens.
-The mastery all of Naresuan in the art of war and leadership is important to his autonomy.
+It is a sphere accessible for identification to all subjects/ citizens.
+The mastery of Naresuan in the art of war and leadership is important to his autonomy.
 The same is also applied to Tony Jaa's Muay Thai skills.
-Being situated within the multiplex's middleclass audience, King Naresuan is there to be gazed upon and recognized as the phallus, the symbol of totality in the political, symbolic order.
-Unlike the subaltern hero, Tony Jaa, who is ostracized for his sheer lack of voice, King Naresuan is endowed with leadership qualities that make him the father of the nation.
+Being situated within the multiplex's middle- class audience, King Naresuan is there to be gazed upon and recognized as the phallus, the symbol of totality in the political, symbolic order.
+Unlike the subaltern hero, Tony Jaa, who is ostracized for his sheer lack of voice, 10 King Naresuan is endowed with leadership qualities that make him the father of the nation.
 Nevertheless, his phallic power is neither eternal nor transcendent.
 According to Silverman (1992, cited in Chaudhuri 2006:107), no one can actually possess the phallus or an unattainable wholeness due to universal castration.
 Throughout King Naresuan's adult life, he is enmeshed in wars with rival states.
 Any sign of uprising or lack of cooperation from even a small vassal state is promptly translated into 'an act of disloyalty', thus urging him to march out with his army to suppress the resistance.
-This evidently reflects his everpresent fear of losing his grip on total power.
-The continual warfare with which Naresuan is engaged, thus, signifies his need for the confirmation of his masculinity, given his awareness of the transient nature of victory.
-In the same way, Tony Jaa in Ong Bak, seeks refuge in the religious domain where his masculine power is fulfilled.
-For King Naresuan, his masculine power depends on the actions that occur here and now in the material world, or rather, the symbolic world.
-His every victory in the battle works to conceal his lack, securing the illusion of perfect masculinity.
-Nevertheless, due to man's inevitable subjection every to "universal castration" as Silverman has rightly claimed, the King's lack is eventually manifested in the film's finale, Naresuan 6 (The Legend of King Naresuan: The Fall of Hongsawadi, 2015) when he is found to be fatally ill.
-Here, he is bed-ridden due to a malarial fever that he caught during his military forays.
-This physical fall lends him the final revelation in which death, one form of suffering according to Buddhist philosophy, is endorsed.
-In one sequence towards the film's end, he says to his wife, Maneechan, "I may have won so many battles, but I'm being defeated by the god of death".
-Such a revelation as it is shown here is not merely intended to affirm the existence of the universally inevitable lack, which literally suggests one's loss of control over his own fate, rather, it sanctions the superiority of the religious/Buddhist spiritual order to that of the symbolic one.
+This evidently reflects his ever- present fear of losing his grip on total power.
+The continual warfare with which Naresuan is engaged, thus, signifies

-&lt;sup>11 The character of Kham in this film, The Legend of King Naresuan: The Elephant Duel, is a reference to Kham as played by Tony Jaa in Tom Yum Goong.
+The character of Kham in this film, The Legend of King Naresuan: The Elephant Duel, is a reference to Kham as played by Tony Jaa in Tom Yum Goong.
 Here Kham, as depicted in this film, is the care-taker of Naresuan's battle elephant, Phra Chaiyanupap.
-Interestingly, he is portrayed as a dumb, primitive figure whose extraordinary ability of taming and
+Interestingly, he is portrayed as a dumb, primitive figure whose extraordinary ability of taming and communicating with the wild beast is an accidental discovery.